-In general, your participation in the Plan automatically begins on the first January 1 or July 1 on or after you complete the eligibility requirements described above.
+In general, your participation in the Plan automatically begins on the first day of the month after you complete the eligibility requirements described above.
 Special rules may apply if you become an employee as a result of Avnet's acquiring another company.